Research Projects

 - Integrated into a distributed ML pipeline for real-time energy prediction

-3. Neural Architecture and Feature Search for Predicting Public Transit Ridership Project Details
+3. Neural Architecture and Feature Search for Predicting Public Transit Ridership

 - Developed a neural architecture and feature search framework for route-specific ridership prediction using Automatic Passenger Count and weather data - jointly optimizing prediction error and model complexity